HabanaAI/Model-References/PyTorch/nlp/bert/README.md

 ### Training Script Modifications
 The following changes have been added to training (run_pretraining.py and run_squad.py) and modeling (modeling.py) scripts.

-1. Added support for Habana devices:
+1. Added support for Gaudi devices:

     a.
-Load Habana specific library.
+Load Intel Gaudi specific library.

     b.
-Support required for cpu to work.
+Support required for CPU to work.

     c.
-Required environment variables are defined for habana device.
+Required environment variables are defined for Gaudi.

     d.
-Added Habana BF16 Mixed precision support.
+Added BF16 mixed precision support.

     e.
-Added python version of LAMB optimizer and will be used as default(from lamb.py).
+Added python version of LAMB optimizer and will be used as default (from lamb.py).

     f.
-Support for distributed training on Habana device.
+Support for distributed training on Gaudi.

     g.
 Added changes to support Lazy mode with required mark_step().